hollyjanedalton/final_ironhack_project/README.md

 ---

 ### Inspiration: Geospatial Analysis is on the rise!
-Businesses are utilizing data-driven insights to stay ahead of competitors more now than ever before.
 Geospatial data analysis goes beyond determining not just what happens, but also where and why it happens, at a specific place and/or time.
+Companies are using geospatial data for site selection of new stores, market analysis, locating real-time hotspots, and even for suppy-chain optimization and fraud detection.

 1. How has Starbucks expanded overseas?
       - What are the top 15 countries with the most Starbucks stores?